“Success is the sum of small efforts repeated day in and day out.”

 – Robert Collier, author

 The portfolio managers at Hemisphere are conservative, cautious individuals.
-We operate with a disciplined, but flexible, investment decision making process that stresses capital preservation and absolute, rather than relative, returns.
+We operate with a disciplined, but flexible, investment decision making process that stresses safeguarding of client assets and absolute, rather than relative, returns.

 Our investment process has five broad stages, as follows:

 - Macro Factor Analysis – We monitor and evaluate various global economic, political and social developments continuously.

 - Theme Identification – Given our prevailing macro views, we then identify investment themes and/or secular trends impacting national and international financial markets and ascertain how these themes/trends will affect interest rates, economic growth, corporate earnings, currency trends, capital flows, relative yields between asset classes, etc. Our conclusions vis-à-vis these themes/trends drive our asset allocation decisions relating to appropriate client portfolio asset mixes as well as the duration/term-to-maturity of client fixed income portfolios.

 - Sector/Industry Considerations – Often the identification of investment themes/trends highlights specific economic sectors or industries that have favourable prospects and those with a more challenging outlook.
 These conclusions help focus both our equity and fixed income security selection efforts.